 - Use this Key to Community week-by-week game plan between now and the November 3 General Election to help make sure your learners, tutors and partners have the information they need when they need it.

-- You can download the Voting Key Concepts Slides to use or adapt for your own program.
+- You can download the voting key concept slides to use or adapt for your own program.

-Find out more and sign up for updates on the project web page.
+Find out more and sign up for updates on the newly-relaunched project web page.

 This community education and voter education project is led by Common Knowledge and the learner leadership committee of the CLLS strategic planning team, Linda Sakamoto-Jahnke of Berkeley Public Library and Sabrina Rosengren of Placentia Library with additional help from literacy programs around the state.
 It is developed in partnership with adult learners in California’s library literacy programs.

 The project updates the original Key to Community Voter Involvement Project that was co-created by Common Knowledge and California Library Literacy Services learner leaders in the 1990s and 2000s.
 It also updates past California Library Literacy Services nonpartisan civic education materials and shares them with learners, tutors, and staff along with the Easy Voter Guide.
 The Key to Community project dramatically increased voter turnout, and research shows that the peer-to-peer demystification and encouragement around voting was significant in changing behavior.

 The Key to Community project is part of the Literacy Initiatives program which is supported in, in whole or in part, by the Institute of Museum and Library Services under the provisions of the Library Services and Technology Act, administered in California by the State Librarian.